MRChemSoft/mrcpp/doc/mrcpp_api/mwfunctions.rst

   Build an empty grid that is identical to that of an existing function.

 clear_grid
   Clear MW coefficients of an existing function.
+Keeps grid refinement.

 clear
   Clear MW coefficients and remove all grid refinement.